standardebooks/manual/8-typography.rst

 Italicizing non-English words and phrases
 =========================================

 #.
-Non-English words and phrases that are not in `Merriam-Webster <https://www.merriam-webster.com>`__ are italicized.
+Non-English words and phrases that are not in `Merriam-Webster <https://www.merriam-webster.com>`__ are italicized, unless they are in a non-Roman script like Chinese or Japanese.

 	.. code:: html